 Raven Brooks (@ravenb / Facebook) is the executive director of Netroots Foundation and Netroots Nation.
 Raven was initially drawn into politics during Howard Dean’s presidential campaign and quickly got involved in grassroots politics, including the first Yearly Kos.
 He’s led the growth of Netroots Nation from a volunteer-run effort to the country’s premier progressive gathering, added an international component and expanded the programming to include infrastructure and capacity-building programs.
-He lives in San Francisco and is an avid runner, cyclist, hiker and outdoor enthusiast.
+He lives in Oakland and is an avid runner, cyclist, hiker and outdoor enthusiast.

 Carolyn Dulchinos is the team’s development associate.
 Previously she was an attorney in Washington, D.C., with a practice focused on campaign finance and government ethics.
 In the 1990s, she took a job as legislative representative for the Boulder County Commissioners.
 She’s now a community activist involved in land use and environmental issues, as well as immigration policy.
 In her spare time, Carolyn volunteers in the Humane Society of Boulder Valley vet clinic and drives her two teenagers various places.

 Melissa Foley (@melfoley) is the new media program director for Netroots Foundation.
 Prior to joining the team, she worked as a senior member of the online communications team at Al Gore’s Alliance for Climate Protection and as director of marketing and operations for a web-based social enterprise.
 Melissa holds a master’s from Pepperdine University and a bachelor’s from UC San Diego.
 She lives with her husband and daughter in Berkeley, CA.